-Executing a Daubert challenge against an opposing party can be the deciding factor in whether you win or lose a case.
-Due to the enormous consequences a Daubert challenge can have, it is important for any practicing trial attorney to understand how to execute a Daubert challenge, when to do so, and strategies relating to the execution of such a challenge.
-Below, we’ve broken down the process of launching a successful Daubert challenge against opposing counsel’s expert to help you identify the right situation to deploy a gatekeeping challenge.
-As well as a step-by-step method to give your challenge the greatest chance of success.
+Executing a Daubert challenge against an opposing party can be the deciding factor in a case.
+Due to the enormous consequences this challenge can have, it is critical for any practicing trial attorney to understand how, why, and when behind the motion.
+Below, we’ve broken down the process of launching a successful Daubert challenge, identifiers of the right time to deploy your challenge, and strategies to give you the greatest chance of success.

-Daubert hearings are not required for a determination that dictates whether expert testimony will be excluded or admitted.
-Any method of review is permitted so long as the court performs an evaluation with a sufficient record for appellate review, and articulates the reasons for its decision.
-However, Daubert challenges are important.
-If granted, they guarantee that the court will extensively review the admissibility requirements of Federal Rule of Evidence 702.
-This requires that a witness who is qualified as an expert by knowledge, skill, experience, training, or education may testify in the form of an opinion or otherwise if:
+Daubert hearings, while important, are not the only way to determine the admissibility of expert testimony.
+Any method of review is permitted so long as the court performs an evaluation, with a sufficient record for appellate review, and articulates the reasons for its decision.
+But Daubert challenges do have a place when a more thorough examination of an expert’s qualifications are needed.
+If granted, a Daubert challenge guarantees that the court will extensively review the admissibility requirements of Federal Rule of Evidence 702.
+Under Rule 702, the court determines whether a witness is qualified to testify as an expert.
+This review includes assessing whether:

 - The expert’s scientific, technical, or other specialized knowledge will help the trier of fact to understand the evidence or to determine a fact in issue